MicrosoftDocs/azure-docs/articles/application-gateway/for-containers/api-specification-kubernetes.md

 <h3 id="alb.networking.azure.io/v1.AlbConditionType">AlbConditionType
 (<code>string</code> alias)</h3>
 <div>
-<p>AlbConditionType is a type of condition associated with a
+<p>AlbConditionType is a type of condition associated with an Application Gateway for Containers resource.
+This type should be used with the AlbStatus.Conditions
-Application Gateway for Containers resource.
-This type should be used with the AlbStatus.Conditions field.</p>
+field.</p>
 </div>
 <table>